yetanalytics/xapipe/doc/usage.md

 ### Start a New Job

 In this example we are starting a basic forwarding job with no filters from a source LRS at `0.0.0.0:8080` to a target LRS at `0.0.0.0:8081`.
 We provide it with a `job-id` which we can reference later in the case that we need to stop, resume, or modify the job.
-Once initialized this job will forward all existing statements, and then remain active checking for new statements in the source.
+Once initialized this job will forward all existing statements, and then remain active checking for new statements in the source LRS.

 ``` shell
 bin/run.sh --source-url http://0.0.0.0:8080/xapi \